-A slit through the valve face of monoraphid and biraphid diatoms, usually positioned along the apical axis.
-This is the structure which enables a diatom cell to move over substrates.
+A slit through the valve face of monoraphid and biraphid diatoms.
+Usually positioned along the apical axis, or on a keel.
+The raphe, or raphe system, is the structure that the diatom cell uses to move over surfaces.
+From Greek for seam.

 The proximal internal terminations of the raphe in a rectangular, elevated, elongate structure.
 This structure is found in Muelleria, Scoliopleura and Neidium.

-This term describes a structure that is ‘bent back’ on itself.
+A structure that is bent back on itself.

 A hyaline depression on the inside of a valve.
 It occurs only in some species of the genus Planothidium and is a depression of the asymmetrical central area on the rapheless valve.
 See also hood.

 A tubular process on the valve of some diatoms.
 On the internal valve face, the rimoportula opening has the shape of a pair of lips.
 On the external valve face, the rimoportula opening may be a simple, round aperture at the valve surface or it may be a tube extending out from the valve.
 Plural form is rimoportulae.